This oak leaf is a symbol all can relate to.

 The family gives you their loved one, to care for.

-Offer them their loved one in return.
+Offer them their loved one in return, in the form of a lapel pin.

 Remembering the one who fell from the family tree.